Animated mapping: Importance of legend in temporal maps

 As in the case of static maps, it would be useful if temporal maps could also be provided with proper legend.
 Legends for temporal maps should not only tell the time but also let users travel over time.
 Various manipulations such as traveling to a certain point in time, selecting focus level, etc. should be allowed to enhance user-friendliness.

 Using legend in the temporal map will answer important questions related to the entity's existence (if?), the entity's location (when?), time intervals (how long?), temporal texture (how often), the speed at which change takes place (how fast?), and the order of change (what order?).

 Depending upon their construction, animated legends may distract the viewer from the animated map.
 Care must be taken to integrate the legend unobtrusively.

 Non-temporal map animation

-Non-temporal map animation shows changes against some other variables other than time.
+Non-temporal map animation shows changes against some other variable other than time.
 The variable might be a place, position, generalization level, etc. Non–temporal animation also serves when there is a need to show both the data set and the transformation that has been applied to it for its display.

 Non-temporal animation can be of many types according to the purpose they serve: